shivannis/xandr-docs-public/xandr-docs/articles/monetize/daypart-targeting.md

 ---
-title : Microsoft Monetize - Daypart Targeting description : Learn how you can target users based on the day and time when they see impressions. ms.date: 10/28/2023
+title: Microsoft Monetize - Daypart Targeting
+description: Learn how you can target users based on the day and time when they see impressions. ms.date: 10/28/2023
 ---